 Getting a Low Interest Rate

-While there might be a choice of rate lock periods (from 15 to 60 days), the extended ones are usually more expensive.
-You can get a longer period for your lock, but in making this choice, will most likely have a higher rate than you would with a shorter rate lock period
+While there may be a choice of rate lock periods (from 15 to 60 days), the extended spans are generally more expensive.
+You can get a longer period for your lock, but in choosing this option, will likely have a higher rate than you would with a shorter span of time

-There are more ways to get a good rate, besides choosing a shorter rate lock period.
-The bigger down payment you can make, the better your rate will be, since you will be starting with more equity.
-You can pay points to reduce your interest rate over the term of the loan, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to improve the interest rate over the life of the loan.
-You'll pay more up front, but you'll come out ahead, especially if you keep the loan for a long time.
+There are more ways to get a good rate, besides going with a shorter rate lock period.
+A bigger down payment will get you a lower interest rate, because you'll have more equity at the start.
+You may opt to pay points to reduce your interest rate for the loan term, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
+You are paying more initially, but you will save money, especially if you don't refinance early.

 At Hancock Mortgage Partners, LLC NMLS# 229844, we answer questions about this process every day.
 Give us a call at 225 819 7670.